Skip to contents

 na.rm

 Logical, default FALSE.
-Should missing values be removed when calculating window?
+Should missing values be removed when calculating aggregate function on a window?

 has.nf